A side project for people between jobs

 Build something real with your spare cycles.

 A job search takes months.
 Why come out the other side with nothing to show for it?
 Allocate a few hours a week, partner with someone else who's also between things, and ship something small.
-Keep it in a box so it doesn't overshadow the main goal — which is still getting the job.
+Keep it in a box so it doesn't overshadow the main goal: getting the job.

 Put me in the queue